Here is why you need an emergency fund –

 Guilty as charged.
-I remember hearing things like never give the dog grapes and make sure to keep the chocolate out of reach.
+I remember hearing things like never give the dog a brownie and honestly I blew it off as some old folk tale older people made up.

-I mean I have seen my dog eat a bone in 4 minutes, scarf her breakfast down in under 20 seconds and then go for a 2 mile run unphased…. so what could some chocolate really do to her?
+I mean I have seen my dog eat a bone in under a minute, scarf her breakfast down in under 20 seconds and then go for a 2-mile run- so what could some chocolate really do to her?

 Who seriously would have ever thought that on March 7th, 2019 at about 5:00 PM my wife would call me to tell me there was dog poop and throw-up all over the house.